Attracting Eastern Bluebirds to Your Backyard

 Eastern Bluebirds prefer feeders that are open so they can easily grab some food.
 However, if you have starlings, grackles and other birds that can scare off bluebirds a covered feeder with an entrance hole of 1½” is the way to go!
 The hole will allow bluebirds in and keep the other birds out.
 Placing a feeder near a nesting box will make it easy for parents to go between their nest and the food source.
 Here are some of our recommended feeders for Eastern Bluebird:

-WBU EcoClean® Dinner Bell Feeder: The WBU EcoClean® Dinner Bell Feeder is our most versatile feeder and comes with an antimicrobial product protection built into the tray.
-Though the tray now features a smoky look, the clear roof still allows birds to easily find food.
-The WBU EcoClean® Dinner Bell’s tray prevents food from falling to the ground, and its dome raises and lowers, allowing you to feed smaller birds while deterring larger birds, such as starlings, grackles and doves.
+WBU Dinner Bell Feeder: The WBU Dinner Bell Feeder is our most versatile feeder and comes with an added benefit of a built in tray.
+The clear roof and tray allows birds to easily find food.
+The WBU Dinner Bell’s tray prevents food from falling to the ground, and its dome raises and lowers, allowing you to feed smaller birds while deterring larger birds, such as starlings, grackles and doves.
 The dome also provides birds and food protection from the elements.
 Backed with a lifetime guarantee, the Dinner Bell is easy to fill and hang, and its tray is top rack, dishwasher safe.
 This feeder holds 4 cups of food and capable of housing small (2 lbs.) or large (4.5 lbs.) seed cylinders and stackables (suet or seed) as well as seeds, mealworms and Jim’s Birdacious® Bark Butter® Bits.

 Dimensions: 16” x 12” diameter